Skip to content

 Best Fishing Method: Nymphing

-Tactics and Tips Nymphing has been the most consistent fishing method and this will continue until BWO's start hatching in numbers.
-A scud or a sowbug trailed by a midge nymph or perdigon has worked really well.
+Tactics and Tips Nymphing has been the most consistent fishing method but the BWO's are hatching in numbers and fish have been willing to eat on top.
+A BWO or PMD nymph trailed by a midge nymph or olive perdigon has worked really well.
 Set this double nymph rig to 4 or 5 feet under your indicator with a split shot about 1 foot above the first fly.
-Focus on fishing slower moving water (walking speed) located on inside bends.
-Keep your eyes peeled for fish rising to adult midges.
-A 9' 5x leader with a size #18.
-Griffith's Gnat and a drag free drift should trick rising trout.
-Streamer fishing, swinging or stripping has been good.
-Smaller natural flies have been a favorite but the flashy patterns like the Kreelex can also see some love.
+Focus on fishing slower moving water or the swirly holes.
+Keep your eyes peeled for fish rising to BWO's, Caddis, or PMD's on the surface.
+A 9' 5x leader with a size #18 BWO Last Chance Cripple or Comparadun and a drag free drift should trick rising trout.
+Streamer fishing, swinging or stripping has been OK.
+Smaller natural flies have been a favorite but the flashy patterns like the Kreelex or Skiddish Smolt can also see some love.

 Nymphs